makrai/notes/zhang2310-socioprag-64-lang.md

 ### 5.2.8 How do open-source LLMs perform with few-shot in-context learning?

 * Table 6 compares three-shot and five-shot results with zero-shot results
-* few-shot learning does enhance the performance of BLOOM, mT5, LLaMA, and Vicuna
+* few-shot learning does enhance the perf of BLOOM, mT5, LLaMA, and Vicuna
 * With the increasing number of shots, the performance of LLaMA and Vicuna increases.
 Vicuna obtains SPARROW scores of 29.36, 39.44, and 41.97 with zero, three, and five shots, respectively
 * hE BLOOMZ-P3 and mT0 do not improve with few-shot learning
-  * We suspect this is because the instruction finetuning of these two models only uses a zero-shot template that hurts their few-shot learning
+  * We suspect this is because the instruction finetuning of these two models only uses a zero-shot template that hurts them in few-shot learning
   * they are also different from BLOOM and LLaMA in that they are finetuned on several NLP tasks only one of which is an SM task (ie sentiment analysis)